davisdude/vim-love-docs/README.md

 Each function features a brief description of what the function does, as well as the different forms of the function (called `Variants`) available.
 Each variant includes a function's return values and types (if any), as well as its parameters and their types (if any).

-For searching for a specific parameter of a function, search using the full name, followed by a dash, then the parameter name.
-For instance, if you wanted to read about the `flags` parameter to `love.window.setMode`, you would search `:help love-love.window.setMode-flags`.

-Some parameters have named elements as well.
-You can read about the `fullscreen` attribute for the `flag` parameter for `love.window.setMode` by searching `love-love.window.setMode-flags-fullscreen`.

 #### Types

 Types are found by their name.
 For instance, if I wanted to look up the `File` type, I would do so with `:help love-File`.
 The documentation includes a brief description of what the type handles, as well as a list of constructors, supertypes, subtypes, and functions.